Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/00-sql-introduction.md

 ## Questions

 Let's look at some of the cleaned spreadsheets you downloaded during [Setup](../setup.html) to complete this challenge.
-You'll need the following three files:
+You'll need the following two files:

 * `matches.csv`
 * `players.csv`